top of page

 Professor Duncan does remember one time when the Club housed only women.
 During World War I, the U-Club was turned over to the coeds so military cadets could live in their dormitories for a training program.
 This lasted only for about a year, but during that time, regular roomers had to move into lodgings in town.

-For many years, the University Club was literally the social center of the State College community — especially in the '20s and '30s.
 Dr. Duncan recalls, "When lecturers came to town, they were taken to the U-Club for discussions after their lectures.
 I remember when I was acting president of the U-Club and William Howard Taft came to town.
 I took him from Schwab Auditorium to the U-Club.
 He was a very entertaining guest.
 I don't remember where he stayed that night — probably at the State College Hotel.
 I don't think he stayed at the Club. " At that time, the top floor of the house had empty rooms reserved for guests and visiting members.

 William S. Dye, Jr., Dr. Duncan's successor as vice-president of the Club, also mentioned Taft's visit in a diary entry dated November 22, 1919: "To Acacia House to meet with W.H.
 Taft ex-pres. of U.S. who was there to dinner.
 Had quite a chat with him.
 He is a sociable, democratic sort of fellow with a profound sense of humor.
 Then went to Auditorium to hear him talk on the League of Nations.
 He gave a very clear exposition of the whole thing.
 He was at the Club for a while and took a few raps at the modern educational schemes and their lack of attention to fundamentals."